 Servicer force-places expensive insurance despite you having coverage, or charges for insurance you already have.
 Under RESPA, servicers must follow strict procedures before force-placing insurance.

-Send a Notice of Error under RESPA (12 CFR § 1024.35) specifically identifying each error.
+RESPA is implemented through Regulation X (12 CFR Part 1024), which establishes specific procedures for servicing error resolution.
+Send a Notice of Error under 12 CFR § 1024.35 specifically identifying each error.
 The servicer must investigate and respond within 30 business days (7 days for certain errors).
 Keep meticulous records — bank statements showing payments, escrow statements, correspondence.
 The servicer's response (or failure to respond) creates the evidentiary record for a legal challenge.

 Our forensic review can identify servicing errors that may provide grounds to challenge your foreclosure.